atc1441/CH_HID_Arduino/README.md

-## CH552 USB HID, Mouse and Keyboard Library for Arduino
+= CH552 USB HID, Mouse and Keyboard Library for Arduino =

 This library allows an Arduino board with CH552 as interface to act as a USB Mouse and Keyboard.

 To prepare the CH552 use the CH55xDuino library, install it by placing this link under your preferences in the Arduino IDE(Windows only for now) https://raw.githubusercontent.com/atc1441/atc1441.github.io/master/package_ch55xduino_index.json and install the CH55xDuino library via the Boards Manager.

-Use the Zadig tool( https://zadig.akeo.ie/ ) to install the libusb-win32 driver for the CH55x in Bootloader mode to make it accessable via Arduino.
+Use the Zadig tool to install the libusb-win32 driver for the CH55x in Bootloader mode to make it accessable via Arduino.

 Then open the "CH552_Interface" Example and click on upload to flash it to the CH55x connected via usb.

-### You can support my work via paypal: https://paypal.me/hoverboard1 this keeps projects like this comming.

-For more information about this library please visit
+For more information about this library please visit https://github.com/atc1441/CH_HID_Arduino http://www.arduino.cc/en/Reference/Mouse http://www.arduino.cc/en/Reference/Keyboard

-https://github.com/atc1441/CH_HID_Arduino

-http://www.arduino.cc/en/Reference/Mouse

-http://www.arduino.cc/en/Reference/Keyboard

 == License from the Keyboard.h and Mouse.h these files have been integrated to work with the CH552 Interface ==